indexjoseph/IP-Analysis-Slack-Bot/README.md

 7. Look for "OAuth Tokens for your workspace" then ensure to install the bot into your workspace.
 8. Copy that OAuth Token and replace the OAuth Token within the .env file.
 6. Copy your Signing Secret and replace the one in the .env folder.
-7. Go to event subscriptions on thhe left and enable events on your Slack API Website for your bot
+7. Go to event subscriptions on the left and enable events on your Slack API Website for your bot
 8. Go to Basic Information on your Slack API Website for your bot and copy your Signing Secret, go to the .env file and replace the Signing Secret there
 9. Ensure you have saved the .env file
 10. Run the python script by doing "python .\ipAnalysisSlackBot.py".